ShehanAT/personal-blog/content/blog/03-20-2021/index.md

         if self.intersects():
             self.figure.rotation = previous_rotation
 ```
+Explanation:
 * ```def create_figure(self)```: This method creates a new Figure instance and assigns it to the figure attribute in Tetris

 * ```def intersects(self)```: This method checks if the currently falling Figure is colliding with any fixed Figures at the bottom of the game screen and/or if the falling Figure is trying to go out of bounds in the x axis.
 It returns True if either of these conditions occurs and False if neither occurs

 * ```def freeze_figure(self)```: This method is used for freezing the falling Figure to the game screen if it is found to be colliding with the game screen bottom or any of the fixed figures.
 After freezing, it checks if any of the lines(rows in the game screen) are full by calling ```break_lines()``` and then creating a new Figure instance by calling ```create_figure()```.
 Finally, it checks if the newly created Figure collides with the structure of fixed figures immediately upon creation, in order to sense if the game should be over, and if it is then it sets the game state to ```gameover``` thereby ending the game

 * ```def break_lines(self)```: Main purpose of this method is to check if any of the rows in the game screen, also known as lines, are completely filled with Figures.
 If so then it take that row's most immediate top row and replaces it's own row with that top row, which effectively deletes completely full rows, pushes down incomplete rows and increments the score for each row that was deleted.
 As a bonus if multiple rows are deleted at once then twice the normal amount of points are awarded.
+Finally, it adds the amount of lines cleared to ```lines_cleared``` and calls ```check_level_up()``` in order to check if the next level can be reached

+* ```def check_level_up(self)```: The method that checks if the next level can be achieved is this one.
+If the required amount of lines were cleared then it returns ```True```.
+If not, then it calculates the amount of lines needed to be cleared and assigns that value to the ```lines_to_clear``` global variable

 * ```def go_space(self)```: If the ```down``` arrow key is held then this method makes the currently falling Figure travel at a much faster speed until the ```down``` arrow is released or when it collides with a fixed figure at which point that Figure is frozen via ```freeze_figure()```.
 Note: the event listeners for the ```down`` arrow key are located in the main() method